quozl/vk2rrt/POWER.md

 ## Risks

-* panels may have been damaged, suggested by David VK2AYO; panel output should be checked, adding series panels will not help if one of the panels is damaged,
-* adding series panels of different power won't be tracked properly by the MPPT control algorithm, suggested by James VK2LQZ,
 * cable length of 35m does not seem right, trench was much shorter, suggested by Petria VK2FERE, see photograph,
 * temperature can exceed 40&deg;C in shed; previous battery had enough thermal mass to avoid damage, but a small-celled AGM battery may not escape this.